Delivery & FAQs

 Please contact John immediately if you you are having trouble receiving your item or if items have not been delivered as expected.
 John will do whatever is reasonable to get your item(s) to you as expected.

-Besides the Payment options here on the website, I can also accept BACs direct transfer (please contact me for details), or cheques.
-If you prefer to use any of these options please contact me via email with details of the baskets you'd like to order and I can email an invoice to you including payment instructions for BACs or cheques.
+Besides the Payment options here on the website, I can also accept BACs direct transfer if absolutely necessary (please contact me for details), or cheques.
+If you prefer to use any of these options please contact me via email with details of the baskets you'd like to order and I will do my best to email an invoice to you including payment instructions for BACs or cheques.

 It is a common request for John to be asked to Repair an old shopping basket handle.
 If the sides of the old basket are in reasonable condition I can usually repair or replace the handle for you.
 This work on a typical sized shopping basket is £10.
 If you are local we can arrange a time for you to drop off your basket.
 If you are far away, you can post your basket to me (return postage fees will be added to your invoice.)
 In this case, please send a photo of your basket to me first so I can see if I am able to do the repair.